gwanted/fabric-gm/docs/source/channel_update_tutorial.rst

 .. code:: bash

-  ./byfn.sh -m down
+  ./byfn.sh down

 Now generate the default BYFN artifacts:

 .. code:: bash

-  ./byfn.sh -m generate
+  ./byfn.sh generate

 And launch the network making use of the scripted execution within the CLI container:

 .. code:: bash

-  ./byfn.sh -m up
+  ./byfn.sh up

 Now that you have a clean version of BYFN running on your machine, you have two different paths you can pursue.
 First, we offer a fully commented script that will